Lucifer1662/Over-Hooked/README.md

 8. The conversation was allowed to stray from the questions, and we noted these down as well.
 9. After the tester left, the recording was watched again and anything of interest was noted.
 8. The recording and notes were uploaded to shared google drive.

-Description of the querying and observational methods used, including: description of the participants (how many, demographics), description of the methodology (which techniques did you use, what did you have participants do, how did you record the data), and feedback gathered.

 ### Documentation of changes
 Thankfully though, it seemed like in general our users knew what to do and the game was entertaining for them.
 But there were a lot of issues that came up.
 So firstly, we collated everyone's results using a Google Jamboard.